 A divorce or family law matter can leave you vulnerable at a time when you need clarity and protection.
 Going through a divorce or trying to resolve a family law dispute may cause intense stress.
 Your best option is to contact a skilled family law attorney to reduce conflict and stress and settle your case.

 If you or your family is in need of legal help, reach out to me.
-At The Law Office of Mario Flores, PLLC, I am committed to providing knowledgeable and compassionate representation in various areas of family law.
-I have the necessary expertise and resources to vigorously advocate for my clients’ interests in contested and uncontested divorces, asset division disputes, and other family law matters.
+At The Law Office of Mario Flores, I am committed to providing knowledgeable and compassionate representation in various areas of family law.
+I have the necessary focus and resources to vigorously advocate for my clients' interests in contested and uncontested divorces, asset division disputes, and other family law matters.

 As a skilled and award-winning family law attorney, I represent clients in Austin, Texas, as well as Georgetown, San Marcos, and Round Rock.

 If you want to end your marriage, you must meet specific requirements to file for a divorce in Texas.